 You can also check out my quick review of the Ender 3 Pro which is a slightly upgraded version of the Ender 3.

-The Creality CR-10 Mini is rated 4.0/5.0 globally on Amazon which is a pretty good rating.
+The Creality CR-10 Mini is rated 4.0/5.0 at time of writing on Amazon which is a pretty good rating.
 This may not be so representative of most people because other e-commerce websites have much higher ratings.

 BangGood gave it a massing rating of 4.82/5.0 which absolutely blows the Amazon rating out the water, so maybe the lesser rating was due to a bad seller or poor delivery team.